yubin-park/bonsai-dt/README.md

 ## Code Examples

+We provide several examples of using Bonsai.

 ### Using a Model Template

+Probably the easiest and fastest way to use Bonsai is using the model templeates in Bonsai.
-You can use the model templates already built in Bonsai.
+The model templates are decision trees that are already built in Bonsai, which include regression tree, C4.5, Alpha-Tree, etc.
-The model templates implemente various decision trees, so you can just import and use them right away.
-A regression tree example is as follows:
+For example, if you want to use a regression tree example:

 ```python
 # Pre-built regression tree using Bonsai